yt-project/yt/doc/source/developing/creating_derived_fields.rst

 Lastly, if you do not know the units of your field ahead of time, you can specify ``units='auto'`` in the call to ``add_field`` for your field.
-This will automatically determine the appropriate units base don the units of the data returned by the field function.
+This will automatically determine the appropriate units based on the units of the data returned by the field function.

 :func:`add_field` can be invoked in two other ways.
 The first is by the